Yogesh-K-Matkar/react_concept_react_app/README.md

                         <RouterProvider router={routeLinks} />
                     }

                 ```

+***

-    6.2. useNavigate:- This hook is used to navigate, especially to the immediate previous URL/Page.
+    2. useNavigate:- This hook is used to navigate, especially to the immediate previous URL/Page.
 Can also navigate to any URL/Page.

     Syntax:-

-            ```jsx
+            ```JSX

                 import { useNavigate } from "react-router-dom";